PlagueHO/Workshop-ARM-Templates/README.md

    The Key Vault will also be allowed to be configured with _Enabled for Template Deployment_ which is required for it to be accessed by Azure Resource Manager during template deployment.
-   We will also grant access
+   We will also grant access to a user (usually yourself) to the keys and secrets in the Key Vault.

    > Important: You wouldn't normally want to create a secret in an
    > Azure Key Vault in this way as it would mean storing the secret